 Collaboration is essential to business, and it’s important to choose a tool that will allow your team to share documents easily.
 This can be especially helpful for those who create online courses or have other projects that require significant collaboration.

 Luckily, there are plenty of options to choose from.
-These include the free applications, such as Google’s cloud-based products, as well as custom cloud solutions that offer more robust solutions for businesses that require higher security for sensitive data.
+These include free applications, such as Google’s cloud-based products, as well as custom cloud solution services that offer more robust solutions for businesses that require higher security for sensitive data.